-GMO Australia generally pays redemption proceeds within 3 New South Wales business days, however the constitution for each Trust allows for up to 30 days to pay redemption proceeds for GMO Systematic Global Macro Trust (or 21 days for the GMO SGM Major Markets Trust).
-In addition, GMO Australia may choose to suspend redemptions in certain circumstances (for up to 28 days for the GMO Systematic Global Macro Trust) under the constitution for each Trust.
+GMO Australia generally pays redemption proceeds within 3 business days, however the constitution for the Trust allows for up to 30 days to pay redemption proceeds.
+In addition, GMO Australia may choose to suspend redemptions in certain circumstances for up to 28 days under the constitution.
 In some circumstances, such as where there is a freeze on redemptions or following a distribution made by a Trust, you may not be able to redeem your funds within the usual period upon a request.
 Unit holders will be notified of any material changes to their unit holder rights.